alexocean7/greek/README.md

-# Greek Vocab Trainer
+# Spanish Vocab Trainer
- A game to train greek vocab.
+ A game to train spanish vocab.
-Uses Vocab from 'The Elements of New Testament Greek' by Jeremy Duff.